upperstream/ansible-roles/base/README.md

     in accordance to the remote host's password specification.
 See _[How do I generate encrypted passwords for the user module][]_ for details.
+  * `authorized_keys` - Optional list of SSH public keys to authenticate the user.
+Authorized keys for only users who have this list will be set.
 * `zfs_load_keys`- List of ZFS dataset to load encryption keys for at boot.
 On FreeBSD host, this variable is a dictionary of dataset to key location pairs.
 On Linux host, this variable is a list of